Troubleshoot On-Premise Installation Failures

 Prev Next

-If your on-premise installation fails, to get support from Cisco, collect the following details so we can help diagnose the root cause of your issue.
+If your on-premise installation fails and you need Cisco support, perform the following procedures so we can diagnose the root cause:

 • Create a support bundle

-A support bundle contains details about the Provider Connectivity Assurance application that will help Cisco diagnose the reason for your deployment failure.
-Create a Support Bundle by following this guide.
+A support bundle contains details about the Provider Connectivity Assurance application that helps Cisco diagnose the reason for the deployment failure.
+Create a support bundle by following this guide: Support Bundles.

-To troubleshoot deployment issues on your own, generally you’ll need to access Kubernetes resources using the kubectl command.
-To be able to access the cluster via kubectl you must first use the Provider Connectivity Assurance CLI to setup your session using the shell command.
+To troubleshoot deployment issues on your own, you typically access Kubernetes resources by using the kubectl command.
+To access the cluster via kubectl, first use the Provider Connectivity Assurance CLI to set up your session using the shell command.

 sudo ./provider-connectivity-assurance shell